28.8 C

 💤 8.
 Prioritize Rest and Sleep

-Rest is vital for brain function and emotional regulation.
+Emotional control and brain function depend on sleep.
 Dogs typically need 12–14 hours of sleep, while cats may sleep up to 16 hours per day.

 Ensure your pet: